notthattal/FoundationsOfNLPAI/README.md

 ## AI Usage

-- AI was used as a source for documentation as well as with the creation of the test suite
+- AI was used as a source for documentation as well as to help with the creation of the test suite